Bahadur Huseynov: Career

-When World War II commenced, Bahadur completed his education, he was sent to the front as a captain of division in his junior grade lieutenant.
-He engaged in his first battle in direction of Smolensk within troop 908 of division 246 in 1941.
-Jr. Lieutenant B. Huseynov was severely wounded three times in a row during the bloody face-to-face battle.
-After being treated in Gorki city, he was sent to the lines of back-up army located in Georgia so that he could be sent from there to frontier.
-However, the brigade commands did not accept Bahadur's mobilization to frontier, when they heard that he graduated from border school and allocated him to Border Service Army located at Georgia.
+When World War II commenced, Bahadur completed his education and was then sent to the front as a captain of division in his junior grade lieutenant.
+He engaged in his first battle in Smolensk within troop 908 of division 246 in 1941.
+Jr. Lieutenant B. Huseynov was severely wounded three times during the bloody face-to-face battle.
+After being treated in Gorki city, he was sent to the lines of the back-up army located in Georgia so that he could be sent on to the frontier.
+However, the brigade commands did not accept Bahadur's mobilization to the frontier upon learning that he graduated from border school, and instead allocated him to the Border Service Army located at Georgia.

-Young officer served from 1942 to 1948 as a translator, officer and senior officer in various locations of Georgia.
-From 1948 to 1963 he was serving as a chief of department and reconnaissance chief of department in Border Service Army of division 43 of Azerbaijan Republic.
-During that period, more precisely in 1961, he got accepted into Law faculty of Azerbaijan State University (currently Baku State University) and graduated from university in 1967 without leaving his service at army.
+Huseynov served from 1942 to 1948 as a translator, officer and senior officer in various locations in Georgia, and from 1948 to 1963 he served as a chief of department and reconnaissance chief of department in Border Service Army of division 43 of Azerbaijan Republic.
+During his time in Azerbaijan, he was accepted into the Law faculty of Azerbaijan State University (currently Baku State University) in 1961 and graduated in 1967 without leaving his service at army.

-From 1948 to 1960 he was promoted up to the Lieutenant Colonel rank.
-Briefly after that, he was appointed to the deputy of head in military unit where he was serving.
-It was 1963.
-While serving in a Border Service Army, Azerbaijani Lieutenant Colonel B. Huseynov was highly differed with his interest to job and his attitude and was noticed by great leader Haydar Aliyev.
-He was brought to the State Safety Committee.
-Later, he was appointed as a head of department on the initiative of Haydar Aliyev.
-In 1969, Bahadur Huseynov was sent to the State Safety Committee of Nakhchivan Autonomous Republic as a chairman after having interesting life time in a special governmental services in the positions of operating attorney, chief operating attorney and head of department.
+From 1948 to 1960 he was promoted to the rank of Lieutenant Colonel and was appointed to the deputy of head in military unit where he was serving.
+In 1963, while serving in a Border Service Army, Azerbaijani Lieutenant Colonel B. Huseynov was highly respected for both his interest in his job and his attitude; two traits which were noticed by leader Haydar Aliyev.
+He was brought to the State Safety Committee and was later appointed as a head of the department by Aliyev.
+In 1969, Bahadur Huseynov was sent to the State Safety Committee of Nakhchivan Autonomous Republic as a chairman to continue his career in special governmental services in the positions of operating attorney, chief operating attorney and head of department.